nibanks/quic-preshared-connection/draft-banks-quic-preshared-connection.md

 # Preshared Connection Information

-This document defines PCI as an explicit set and format of information that can be used to create a new QUIC connection.
+This document defines PSCI as an explicit set and format of information that can be used to create a new QUIC connection.
 The format uses the same encoding scheme used by QUIC transport paramters (reference/description TODO).
 The following are the possible parameters (all required):